 This week we are continuing our discussion of the patient in a correctional facility with a skin complaint.
 In our discussion, we will be using the SOAPE format for evaluation and documentation.
 When examining a patient with a skin complaint, it is very important to get a thorough history, including documentation of any allergies to foods, materials, and plants, and if this has ever happened to the patient before.
 Also ask if there has been any change in personal hygiene products, laundry soaps, etc.

-For more of the Subjective information that should be ascertained from the patient, see this month’s Case Study at Nursing Behind the Wall and our featured class at The Correctional Nurse Educator.
+For more of the Subjective information that should be ascertained from the patient, see the Case Study at Nursing Behind the Wall and our Skin Classes at The Correctional Nurse Educator.

 The Objective part of the evaluation of a patient with a skin complaint is the physical examination.
 Using the appropriate, descriptive words for the skin lesion(s) you see, in the objective part of the exam you should complete an inspection and palpation of the area/lesion(s).
 Vital signs should always be measured, and the patients’ heart, lungs, and abdomen should be evaluated through auscultation and palpation as applicable.
 In addition to the affected area, other parts of the body should be inspected to ensure that the rash/lesions have not spread, if it is suspected to be a condition that typically does so (drug reaction, general food allergy reaction, Rocky Mountain Spotted Fever).